oneapi-src/oneDPL/documentation/library_guide/parallel_api/iterators.rst

                  [](auto t){return get<1>(t) == 1;}

-* ``transform_iterator``: an iterator defined over another iterator whose dereferenced value is the result of a function applied to the corresponding element of the original iterator.
-Both the type of the original iterator and the unary function applied during dereference operations are required template parameters of the ``transform_iterator`` class.
+* ``transform_iterator``: an iterator defined over another iterator whose dereferenced value is the result of a function applied to the corresponding element of the base iterator.
+Both the type of the base iterator and the unary function applied during dereference operations are required template parameters of the ``transform_iterator`` class.

-  The unary functor provided to a ``transform_iterator`` should have a ``const``-qualified call operator which can be called using the reference type of the original iterator as argument.
+  The unary functor provided to a ``transform_iterator`` should have a ``const``-qualified call operator which accepts the reference type of the base iterator as argument.
 The functor's call operator should not have any side effects and should not modify the state of the functor object.

   The ``transform_iterator`` class provides three constructors: